alexch/codelikethis/public/lessons/www/html.md

 * Invented by Tim Berners-Lee
 * Based on SGML
 * Standard language used for creating web pages.
-* Comprised of tags
+* Composed of tags
-* Used in tandem with CSS and Javascript
+* Used in tandem with CSS and JavaScript
 * HTML is for structuring content.
 It does not perform complex computations.

 # What Is It?

-HTML is a coding language comprised of various types of tags, also known as elements.
+HTML is a coding language composed of various types of *tags*, also known as *elements*.
 These are what are used to build web pages.
 They are the Lincoln Logs of the Internet.

 * HTML is used to **build** web pages by using **tags**.
 * Web browsers "read" HTML and render it as pretty visual elements for humans.

-## Flaws:

-* Difficult to parse
-* Poor whitespace rules

 # Standard Page Structure